 3. Carrying Cost

 Carrying costs is dreaded by every inventory manager.
 No business wants to see their over-stocked products going to waste.
 This is why you should deploy QuickBooks.
 The advanced and automated inventory management tool can perform efficient SKU management.
-It can update stock availability and unavailability status in real-time and help you earn colossal turnarounds.
+It can update stock availability and unavailability status in real time and help you earn colossal turnarounds.

-However, it’s your responsibility to manage sell-out and no longer available items.
+However, it’s your responsibility to manage sell-outs and no longer available items.
 Using QuickBooks, you can stay updated on unavailable inventory ahead of time.
 You can prepare for incoming stock-outs and re-order products to avoid delivery delays.

-QuickBooks Inventory control software also enables businesses to prepare for numerous other inventory events including supply-demand gaps, pricing issues, and damages.
+QuickBooks Inventory control software also enables businesses to prepare for numerous other inventory events, including supply-demand gaps, pricing issues, and damages.
 It can track delivery delays and supplier interactions for automatic quantity updates.

-- Track and manage Bill of Materials
+- Track and manage the Bill of Materials

 - Categorize main and sub-assemblies